MohamedAbdullahi2/PWA/Develop/README.md

 # Deploment URLs

-The URL of the GitHub repository is
+The URL of the GitHub repository is https://github.com/MohamedAbdullahi2/PWA.git

+🚀The application has been deployed to Heroku URL :-

 # License